kirti25bhi-debug/flashcard/README.md

 Python Flashcard App

 A simple, command-line interface (CLI) application built in Python to help users study and memorize information using digital flashcards.
+This program allows the user to create, review, and quiz yourself using digital flashcards—right from the terminal.

 Features